hollowsec/OSCP-PrepBox/OSCP PrepBox/Windows Box/Tally/15 - ftp.md

 ![[Pasted image 20211116042655.png]]

-Have a few folder, so a use the wget -- mirror to download all
+Have a few folder, so  use the wget -- mirror to download all

 ```bash
 $ wget --mirror 'ftp://ftp_user:UTDRSCH53c"$6hys@tally.htb.local